 It’s simple, practical, and costs you absolutely nothing.
 Eating mindfully should be a basic principle built into your lifestyle when designing your individualized Paleo plan.
 I suspect our caveman ancestors were just naturally conscious during meal time as they didn’t have all the distractions and stressors to contend with that accompanies modern day life.

-Here are tens ways you can put mindfulness into practice when you are eating to immediately begin to reap these benefits.
+Here are ten ways you can put mindfulness into practice when you are eating to immediately begin to reap these benefits.

-- Slow down and be fully present with your meals and the activity of eating.
+- Slow down and be fully present with your meals and the act of eating.

 - Be conscious of and engaged with each bite and sensation, as if nothing else in the world exists in that moment.